Ex-PDP leader Altaf Bukhari floats new political outfit, vows to work to restore J&K's statehood

 On abrogation of Article 370, Bukhari said the special status had been eroded and was reduced to a frame only in the last 50 years.
 "The matter is before the Supreme Court and hence, we have to wait for the verdict," he said.
 "However, restoration of statehood, domicile rights in land and jobs, beside a holistic and an equitable development of all regions and sub-regions of Jammu and Kashmir forms the core agenda of the party (JKAP)," Bukhari said.

 The JKAP will seek to ensure that the destiny of Jammu and Kashmir is driven by the people while preserving its identity, secure the restoration of statehood and protect domicile rights, especially with respect to disposition of land and employment in government services, he said.
+Bukhari also called for release of all political leaders, saying it was not good for a democracy that leaders were kept in "jails".
+On whether the party considered separatists as stakeholders, the JKAP president said every resident of the Union Territory is a stakeholder.
 Bukhari said that the party will also seek dignified return of Kashmiri Pandits, empowerment of youths and women, and achieving sustained and regionally balanced economic growth.
 The JKAP will also articulate other popular demands of the people that have a bearing on their wellbeing, he said.

+Bukhari said his party would be different from other parties as it was not floated by families, in an apparent reference to the NC and the PDP.
+He also rubbished allegations about the JKAP having covert support of the Centre, saying whenever someone took to the front to talk about the people, he was labelled.
+NC spokesperson Imran Nabi Dar said it is becoming clear that the continued detention of legitimate and tall political voices of Jammu and Kashmir is not about law and order, but purely political in nature.
+"The emergence of a new political formation is a handiwork of those who want to blunt the true representative voices of J&K. The move is aimed to ditch genuine political aspirations of the people of J&K," he said in a statement.

+"I do not buy these arguments.
+Altaf Bukhari is an individual.
+He has been driven by his own decisions.
+When I decided to join politics, it was also a decision taken by me.
+I don't think I live out of politics or I live out of directions or decisions taken by somebody else for me," Bukhari said.
+He said the party has no hesitation in dealing with the government of India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)